dertin/cargo-cooldown/README.md

 # cargo-cooldown

 `cargo-cooldown` is a lightweight wrapper for Cargo that shields local workspaces from freshly published crates on crates.io.
-It enforces a configurable cooldown window before new releases can enter your dependency graph, buying time for review and reducing a common supply chain risk. **`cargo-cooldown` is a proof of concept aimed at developer machines.** It is meant as a local utility for workflows where you refresh dependencies and immediately rebuild or run the project, so it shields developers in their own environment.
+It enforces a configurable cooldown window before new releases can enter your dependency graph, buying time for review and reducing a common supply chain risk. **`cargo-cooldown` is a proof of concept for local development.** Use it in day-to-day workflows where you refresh dependencies and immediately rebuild or run the project.
 CI pipelines and release automation should continue to run plain Cargo against committed `Cargo.lock` files.

 ## Why it exists